mosaic-design-system/docs/src/components/popover.md

       Although similar to a **Tooltip**, the major difference is that a **Popover** must be triggered and dismissed by a click.
-This could be a button, a link, an image, etc.\
+The trigger could be a something like a button or an image, but the **Popover** would never appear by simply hovering over the item.

       Secondly, a **Popover** can hold more content than a **Tooltip**,